UofT-HPRC/galapagos/middleware/README.md

 # How Galapagos Writes TCL
 - TCL script to generate PR region is written using Python scripts inside the `middleware/python` folder.
 Check the README there for details.
+- TCL script to generate Shell is already pre-written (it stays the same regardless of user choices).
+The TCL scripts are found in